Sv443-Network/SvCoreLib/docs.md

 This is the documentation of SvCoreLib (also referred to as SCL).
 SvCoreLib, as the name suggests, is the core library used by most Node.js projects of the [Sv443 Network.](https://github.com/Sv443-Network)

-This library supports both CommonJS ("vanilla" Node.js) and TypeScript.
+This library supports CommonJS, EcmaScript and TypeScript.
-Many features are probably incompatible with Deno (unverified).
-With the exception of certain features that rely on the filesystem, HTTP, SQL or console input, this library should be web-compatible (also unverified).
+With the exception of certain features that rely on the filesystem, HTTP, SQL or console input, this library should be web-compatible (unverified).

-Please note that I am not good at writing documentations and this library is pretty big so please use the code examples as an additional guide.

 If you don't understand how this documentation works and what certain things mean, please read [this section.](#how-this-documentation-works)
 If you find any bugs or want to suggest a new feature, please [open a new issue on GitHub.](https://github.com/Sv443-Network/SvCoreLib/issues/new/choose)